rbennett24/UCSC-EGG-lab/EGG_Lab_Manual_Nov2.md

 6. Experiment with the output levels (optional)
   * Switches on front panel
   * Marc Garellek recommends EGG Output on Low, Audio Output on High
-  * For women, EGG Output should be set to high in order to get amplitude in the same neighborhood as with men
+  * For women, EGG Output should be set to High in order to get amplitude in the same neighborhood as with men

 You are now ready to record!